knaw-huc/lenticular-lens/readme.md

-    "label": "My lens",         // The label of the lens in the GUI "description": "",          // A description of this lens by the user; optional field "specs": {                  // The lens configuration; requires groups consisting of two elements "elements": [{          // The lens configuration is composed of element groups "id": 0,            // The identifier of the linkset/lens to use "type": "linkset"   // The type (linkset or lens) }],
+    "label": "My lens",         // The label of the lens in the GUI "description": "",          // A description of this lens by the user; optional field "specs": {                  // The lens configuration; requires groups consisting of two elements "elements": [{          // The lens configuration is composed of a logic box "id": 0,            // The identifier of the linkset/lens to use "type": "linkset"   // The type (linkset or lens) }],